 1. The ticket routing process

-Automated ticket routing refers to the process in which automated help desk software will categorize and tag new incoming tickets and then assign them to agents using a round-robin method.
+Automated ticket routing refers to the process in which automated service desk software will categorize and tag new incoming tickets and then assign them to agents using a round-robin method.

 For instance, all the new support emails automatically convert into tickets in the ticket creation process.